 - Bonus: Throw in some tablespoons of pumpkin.
 Either fresh, canned, or puree.

-Throw all of your ingredients into a medium saucepan over a medium heat.
+Throw all of your ingredients (except the coffee) into a saucepan over a medium heat.
 Keep stirring it for 5 to 10 minutes.
 It’ll start to steam and smell wonderful.

-Take it off the heat and you’re good to go!
+Take it off the heat, add the coffee and you’re good to go!

 I absolutely recommend serving this hot off the stove!
 Personally, I like throwing an espresso shot into each serving but this recipe works brilliantly with any brew method!